munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/dzenana-selimovic/gpio.rst

    :references:
    :verification-and-validation:

-   The system allows setting the output state of each GPIO pin configured as output to HIGH or LOW.
+   The system shall allow setting the logical output level of each GPIO pin configured as output to either HIGH or LOW.

 .. req:: GPIO interrupt support
    :id: REQ_INT3_1745295224